-We didn't call it LOW-SSSS like it was the royal palace and that was class and elegance in its tattered lobby.
+We didn't call it LOW-SSSS like it was some royal palace.
 We called it LO-EASES.
 Because that's how you really say LOEWS.

 "Where ya goin'?"

 Florence told me when she was a girl - and even as a young woman - she used to climb up the fire escape stairs and sneak into the movie house to see the second feature because it was easier to sneak in during the second half.
 It was easier to sneak in, period.
 No fire alarm, no cameras, no nothing.

 I remember me and my big sister going to the Saturday matinees, the place packed with screaming kids.
 The "COMING ATTRACTIONS!" were always horror movies trailers with monsters and demons and really scary men.
 Maybe there was already too much fear inside me from this life or a past life or the street life but I would freak out and run to the back of the theater and hide in the lobby until "COMING ATTRACTIONS!" were over.
 For years the words "COMING ATTRACTIONS!" sent me into a panic.

 On the rare occasion Florence took me along in one of her infrequent escapes, it was understood I was not to bother her or remind her of her current life as mother/wife/piano teacher.
 I was to be a silent witness.
 So when I panicked at "COMING ATTRACTIONS!”
 I tried to be really quiet about it.
 This was her time and I now wonder what movie I really watched - the one on the screen or the one sitting next to me.